Yam Haus

-Yam Haus is an American indie pop-rock band with member Lars Pruitt (vocals), Jake Felstow (drums), and Zach Beinlich (bass).
-The band is currently signed to Big Loud Rock under Big Loud Records.
+Yam Haus was an American indie pop-rock band with members Lars Pruitt (vocals), Jake Felstow (drums), and Zach Beinlich (bass).
+The band was recently signed to Big Loud Rock under Big Loud Records.

+On July 23, 2026, the band posted on Instagram that they were starting an indefinite hiatus after 9 years of working together.

 History

 Yam Haus was formed in 2017 in Minneapolis, Minnesota.
 Lars, Seth, and Zach all met in high school in Hudson, Wisconsin, and later met Jake in Minneapolis while he was attending college.
 The band started as a daily YouTube vlog to start building a fanbase.
 The band's name “Yam Haus” stands for “You Are Me."